 With experience in outpatient and hospital settings, Elizabeth works collaboratively with clients to build coping skills, strengthen emotional regulation, and foster resilience.
 She is certified in Dialectical Behavior Therapy (C-DBT) and Advanced Grief Counseling, and she is committed to creating a safe, supportive space where clients feel heard and empowered to grow.

-*In Florida a Registered Mental Health Counselor Intern or Registered Clinical Social Work Intern, often called provisional licensure, is an individual who has completed an advanced clinical master’s degree in mental health counseling, clinical social work, or related study and is gaining the required supervised experience to become a Licensed Mental Health Counselor (LMHC), Licensed Clinical Social Worker (LCSW), or Licensed Marriage and Family Therapist (LMFT).
+*In Florida an individual licensed as a Registered Mental Health Counselor Intern or Registered Clinical Social Work Intern, often called provisional licensure, is an individual who has completed an advanced clinical master’s degree in mental health counseling, clinical social work, or related study and is gaining the required supervised experience to become a Licensed Mental Health Counselor (LMHC), Licensed Clinical Social Worker (LCSW), or Licensed Marriage and Family Therapist (LMFT).
 Under supervision, they work to complete 1,500 hours of face-to-face counseling and 100 hours of supervision, which is required by law.*

 Erika Turcotte is a graduate student in the Clinical Mental Health Counseling program at Grand Canyon University with an anticipated graduation in November 2026.
 She completed her Bachelor’s of Social and Criminal Justice in 2022, which helped her develop a passion for understanding human behavior, ethics, and advocacy.
 Before pursuing